Healthcare & Rehabilitation

 9. Lymphatic Drainage - Stimulate lymphatic system to reduce edema.

-If you don't already have a Physio Therapist, that does Electrotherapy you can search for a Electrotherapist on our Health Care - Search Facility or visit www.sadoctors.co.za - physio therapist to find a Physio Therapist in your area and check with them to see if they offer it.
+If you don't already have a Physio Therapist, that does Electrotherapy and you are living in the Cape Town area, you can visit the Walking With Brandon Foundation which offers a wide variety of services to help persons with Mobility Impairments through their Rehabilitation programme, including Advanced Wireless Electrical Stimulation.
+Visit the Walking With Brandon Foundation to find more information about this, or if you are not in Cape Town, search for a Electrotherapist on our Health Care - Search Facility or visit www.sadoctors.co.za - physio therapist to find a Physio Therapist in your area and check with them to see if they offer it.

 Hippo & Horse Riding Therapy

-Taking part in regular physical activity offers many advantages to people of all ages, and is even more important for persons with disabilities, whether they want to lose weight, reverse muscle atrophy, build strength or improve their mobility.
-Persons with Mobility Impairments who went through rehab, may have attended Physiotherapy once a day 5 days a week when in rehab, but this is generally not possible when they return home.
+Taking part in regular physical activities offers many advantages to persons of all ages, and is even more important for persons with disabilities, whether they want to lose weight, reverse muscle atrophy, build strength or improve their mobility.
+Persons with Mobility Impairments who went through rehab, usually would have attended Physiotherapy once a day 5 days a week when in rehab, but this is generally not possible when they return home.
 It is however important to continue with physiotherapy, even if it is once or twice a week and then try to do some other type of physical activity two or three times a week.

 It is recommended that to improve fitness, adults with SCI should engage in at least 20 minutes of moderate to vigorous intensity aerobic exercise two times a week and three sets of moderate strengthening exercise for each major functional muscle groups two times per week.
 To improve cardiometabolic health, it is suggested they engage in at least 30 minutes of moderate to vigorous intensity aerobic exercise, three times per week.